kevin-klein/AutArch/README.md

 Under [publications](http://localhost:3000/publications).
 Publications can be analyzed using the `analyze link` for every publication.
 The shown page can be used to compare publications by selecting them from the top.
 Note that only 4 publications can be compared at the same time.

+## License

+Currently the same copyright applies to this code as to the text and the other supplementary material.
+With the publication of the article, the AutArch source code will be available publicly under GPL license.